Maxim Bakiyev

-Maksim Kurmanbekovich Bakiyev (Максим Курманбекович Бакиев; born 27 October 1977), is a Kyrgyz politician, the youngest son of former president of Kyrgyzstan, Kurmanbek Bakiyev, from his marriage to Russian-born Tatyana Petrova.
+Maksim Kurmanbekovich Bakiyev (also referred to as Bakiev) (Максим Курманбекович Бакиев; born 27 October 1977), is a Kyrgyz politician, the youngest son of former president of Kyrgyzstan, Kurmanbek Bakiyev, from his marriage to Russian-born Tatyana Petrova.
 He is a resident of the UK having been granted political asylum.

 Biography

 Early life

 Maksim Bakiyev has a legal background, having graduated from the joint Kyrgyz-Russian Slavic University.
 As a student, Maksim worked in a consulting firm, specialized in investment into emerging markets in Central Asia and the Middle East.

 Career

 Maksim was appointed the head of the Central Agency for Development in October 2009.
 Since the 2010 overthrow he has been charged with embezzlement and abuse of power by the interim government of Kyrgyzstan.
 It is suspected that he transferred about $35 million of a $300 million loan from Russia into his private bank accounts.
 Prosecutors also alleged that his companies owed almost $80 million in taxes on aviation fuel sales.
 A civil fraud claim regarding this was brought in the UK High Court and was withdrawn by two Kygrz Republic agencies in October 2016, and he has no charges for fraud against him.

 During the 2010 uprising in Kyrgyzstan, Maxim Bakiyev was headed to the US for a series of meetings in Washington.
 However, he never showed up.
 In May Interpol posted Maxim Bakiyev as wanted on its website.
 In 2016, following the successful dismissal of all fraud and criminal charges against Maxim Bakiev, Interpol withdrew its red notice against Mr Bakiev.